 Photo Credit: flickr photo by Adach Photo shared under a Creative Commons (BY-SA) license.

-After dinner, you’ll definitely feel the need to walk off all that food so take a stroll back to the main Plaza to see it by night in a different light.
+After dinner, you’ll feel the need to walk off all that food so take a stroll back to the main Plaza to see it by night in a different light.
 You’ll find in the majority of Mexican towns and cities that as the day draws to a close and the sun sets, locals flock to the main plazas to walk and socialise with friends and family.
 Valladolid is no different, by night Plaza Principal buzzes with locals enjoying their evening.

-We were there on a Friday night which I think was probably busier than a weeknight but from past experience, I expect it would still be fairly busy any night of the week.
+We were there on a Friday night which I think was probably busier than a weeknight but from experience, I expect it would still be fairly busy any night of the week.
 In the evening (especially on the weekend), you may also find street food stalls, and street performers and musicians to entertain you.

 Sample Mamey Icecream in Wabi Gelato

 If you have a sweet tooth you have to sample another local delicacy – mamey ice cream.
 Mamey is a fruit with bright orange flesh, said to have a unique taste – creamy and sweet with a complex mix of flavours including almond, pumpkin, and peach.
 It seems everyone interprets its flavour differently so I was desperate to try it for myself.
-I’d heard the ice-cream parlour Wabi Gelato was THE place to try mamey ice cream, so we spent ages during our after-dinner stroll trying to find it.
-We were completely unsuccessful and in the end, we gave up.

 Cantina Joyita

-You may like to finish your evening off with a drink or two in a traditional Mexican cantina.
-This was our plan and we’d heard about a lively traditional Mexican cantina, complete with swinging doors called Cantina Joyita.
-We like trying out local drinking establishments and especially enjoy a beer or two on a Friday night (Engish tradition), so we were disappointed to find Joyita closed that night.
+We like trying out local drinking establishments and especially enjoy a beer or two on a Friday night (English tradition), so we were disappointed to find Joyita closed that night.
 It was recommended to us by several people though so if you do pop in there for a drink, or have been there already, we’d love to hear how it was.

 Where to Stay in Valladolid